08 Nov 2017

 Time to calculate your TCO?

-At Thomson Reuters, we’re as focused on providing all the data you need, including market data, reference data, end-of-day data, time series, evaluated pricing and analytics, and the services that help you reduce the total cost of delivering and developing data applications, as we are on maintaining the quality and trustworthiness of the data you take from us.
+We’re as focused on providing all the data you need, including market data, reference data, end-of-day data, time series, evaluated pricing and analytics, and the services that help you reduce the total cost of delivering and developing data applications, as we are on maintaining the quality and trustworthiness of the data you take from us.

 Together, they make a powerful business case for cutting costs, improving operational agility and, ultimately, sharpening your competitive edge.